Esri/developer-support/calcite-design-system/dynamic-table/README.md

 </calcite-table>
 ```

-3. Add a template for new rows to follow
+3. Add a template for new rows to copy

 ```html
 <calcite-table id="results">